 The Sansevieria Futura Robusta is a Snake Plant that grows wider compared to other sansevieria varieties.
 Its silvery blades with dark green stripes thrive on neglect and do well even in low light conditions.
 This low-maintenance plant is beginner-friendly and is very hard to kill.
 Not to mention they can take out harmful toxins in its surrounding air too!

-- Pot diameter: 5 to 8 inches for all sizes.
+- Pot diameter of 5 to 8 inches

 The Sansevieria is a genus of flowering plants.
 They are local to Africa, notably Nigeria, Congo, and Madagascar, and southern Asia.
 Currently, they’re mainly imported from Costa Rica, Guatemala, Thailand, and China.
 They’re known for adapting or surviving dry and arid regions, with their thick leaves for storing water and thick leaf cuticles for reducing moisture loss.